jorgemachado23/tictactoe/README.md

 # TictactToe Challenge

-Project challenge for Dunnhumby
+Project challenge

-2. Install dependencies with the command:
+1. Install dependencies with the command:

   ```bash
   dotnet restore
   ```

-3. Build the project with the command:
+2. Build the project with the command:

   ```bash
   dotnet build
   ```

-1. Run the project you got two options:
+3. Run the project:

   ```bash
   dotnet run --project TicTacToe